For some reason the Halloween idea of dressing up and scaring the neighborhood here in Melbourne has taking somewhat of a long time to catch on.

 I believe that as each year passes more and more folk will get into the Halloween festive spirit and start to create their own Halloween haunted house.
 All adding to the community spirit and light hearted fun and games.

-For those who wish to enjoy being scared out of their wits there is the opportunity to pop into the city for a Halloween tour or even drop into Luna Park and play with the Zombies!
+For those who wish to enjoy being scared out of their wits there is the opportunity to pop into the city for a Halloween tour or here is another Halloween idea, drop into Luna Park and play with the Zombies!